Three people arrested in Northwest Arkansas on various charges

 Arrests

-• Dillon Nichols, 21, of 1005 S. School Ave. in Fayetteville, was arrested Sunday in connection with simultaneous possession of drugs and firearms.
-Nichols was being held Monday in the Benton County Jail with no bond set.
+• Linda Camarillo, 45, of 121 Kane St. in Siloam Springs, was arrested Monday in connection with aggravated assault.
+Camarillo was being held Tuesday in the Benton County Jail with no bond set.

 Fayetteville

-• Caden Martin, 20, of 1629 W. Beech Place in Fayetteville, was arrested Sunday in connection with aggravated assault on a family or household member.
-Martin was being held Monday in the Washington County Detention Center with no bond set.
+• Demontreal Redden, 20, of 1680 E. Hammond St. in Fayetteville, was arrested Monday in connection with aggravated assault.
+Redden was being held Tuesday in the Washington County Detention Center on $25,000 bond.

-• Garrett Myers, 32, of 12898 S. Ervan Beeks Road in Farmington, was arrested Friday in connection with possession of drugs with intent to deliver.
-Myers was released Friday from the Washington County Detention Center with no bond set.
+• Kendra Printy, 31, of 941 Madden St. in Tontitown, was arrested Monday in connection with rape and permitting child abuse.
+Printy was released Monday from the Washington County Detention Center on $25,000 bond.